 Here's the experience of one of our dry eye patients, Lesley Clarke.

 Dry eye is caused by a problem with your tears.
-When you blink you leave a thin layer, called the tear film, over the front of your eye.
-The tear film keeps the front of your eye healthy, and it also helps the eye focus properly, giving you clear vision.
-Tears are made up of three parts- lipid, water, and mucus.
+When you blink, you leave a thin layer, called the tear film, over the front of your eye.
+The tear film keeps the front of your eye healthy and helps the eye focus properly, giving you clear vision.
+Tears are made up of three parts- lipid, water and mucus.
 If the tear film balance is incorrect the tears do not stick to the eye, they evaporate and dry out more quickly.
-If you don't produce enough tears, if your tears aren't of the right quality or your tears aren't spread across the front of your eye properly then you may develop dry eye.
-Conditions such as blepharitis (an inflammation of the eyelids) and meibomian gland dysfunction (blockage of the oil secreting ducts in the eyelid) can exacerbate dry eye symptoms.
+If you don't produce enough tears, if your tears aren't of the right quality or aren't spread across the front of your eye properly, you may develop dry eye.
+Conditions such as blepharitis (an inflammation of the eyelids) and meibomian gland dysfunction (blockage of the oil-secreting ducts in the eyelid) can exacerbate dry eye symptoms.

 Dry eyes can be affected by many factors including environment, occupation, age, laser surgery, hormones and the weather.

-Certain conditions such as arthritis, thyroid problems, Lupus, Sjogren’s and certain medications can cause dryness.
+Certain conditions such as arthritis, thyroid problems, Lupus, Sjogren’s and certain medications can cause painful dry eyes.

-Dry eye is worth treating, even if you feel you can live with the symptoms.
-A dry surface to your eye, a little like dry skin, makes you more prone to infections such as cysts, styes, and conjunctivitis.
+Your condition is worth treating, even if you feel you can live with the dry eye symptoms.
+A dry surface to your eye, a little like dry skin, makes you more prone to infections such as cysts, styes and conjunctivitis.
 If you receive treatment early, it can stop further damage to your eyes.
-Long term dryness can cause ulceration of the cornea and scarring, so it is best treated long before it gets to this stage.
+Long-term dryness can cause ulceration of the cornea and scarring, so it is best treated long before it gets to this stage.

-So even if you have tried GP prescribed or over the counter drops before, with not much success, Buchanan Optometrists can prescribe far more efficient treatments which can alleviate your symptoms.
-Book into the dry eye clinic and your dry eye specialist Optometrist will thoroughly examine your eyes and develop a tailored treatment plan for you.
+So even if you have tried prescribed or over-the-counter dry eye drops before with little success, Buchanan Optometrists can prescribe far more effective treatments which can alleviate your symptoms.
+Book into the dry eye clinic, and your dry eye specialist Optometrist will fully examine your eyes and develop a tailored treatment plan for you.